ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_create_renderpass2.md

 ## <a href="#_description" class="anchor"></a>Description

-This extension provides a new entry point to create render passes in a way that can be easily extended by other extensions through the substructures of render pass creation.
+This extension provides a new command to create render passes in a way that can be easily extended by other extensions through the substructures of render pass creation.
 The Vulkan 1.0 render pass creation sub-structures do not include `sType`/`pNext` members.
 Additionally, the render pass begin/next/end commands have been